How to Find Customers on Reddit with Social Listening

 I personally use this method of driving traffic to my sites pretty much every day.
 I've had times when a single well-timed comment brings over 100 visitors to my site, and those are typically fairly high-intent individuals as they were already taking the time to read a Reddit submission on the topic at hand.

-To track a keyword in GummySearch, just press the "Track" button after you make a keyword search and confirm that the results are relevant, and the frequency is reasonable.
-When there is a new conversation containing any of your tracked keywords, you'll see a notification in the GummySearch app.
-If you have email digests enabled, you'll get an email containing the conversations that matched.
+When there's a new conversation containing any of your tracked keywords, you'll see a notification in the GummySearch app.
+If you have email digests enabled, you'll get an email containing the conversations that match.

-5. Make it a routine
+5. Make It a Routine

 However, this doesn't mean that you need to spend your whole day doing it.
-If you check your GummySearch conversations page you'll quickly see the new conversations that match your searches, evaluate which ones you should comment on, and go drop your comment on the Reddit post.
+If you check your GummySearch conversations page, you'll quickly see the new conversations that match your searches, evaluate which ones you should comment on, and go drop your comment on the Reddit post.
 It doesn't need to take more than 10 minutes a day.

-I personally take 10 minutes at the start and end of my day to check in on about 20 tracked keywords and respond to the appropriate matching conversations.
+I take 10 minutes at the start and end of my day to check in on about 20 tracked keywords and respond to the appropriate matching conversations.
 This efficient process works wonders for me.

 • Product Category